 *Amounts must be in US Dollars and are the minimal amounts required at the time a waiver request is reviewed at the University.

-There is no monetary profit for the University if a student purchases the HTH plan.
-The benefit is ensuring that all international students have an adequate health insurance plan and are protected from huge financial burdens
+There is no monetary profit for the University if a student purchases the ISI plan.
+The benefit is ensuring that all international students have an adequate health insurance plan and are protected from huge financial burdens.

 For detailed instructions on how to provide proof of Health Insurance for International Students, please click on the following link:

-Any questions regarding Health Insurance requirements for International Graduate students, please call the Graduate School at 219-989-2257 or the International Programs Office at 219-989-2502.
+Any questions regarding Health Insurance requirements for International Graduate students, please call the Graduate Studies office at 219-989-2257 or the International Programs Office at 219-989-2502.